-The Fund is authorized to issue an unlimited number of a single class of transferable, redeemable units of beneficial interest, each of which represents an equal undivided interest in the net assets of the Fund.
+The Fund is authorized to issue an unlimited number of one or more classes of transferable, redeemable units of beneficial interest, each of which represents an equal undivided interest in the net assets of the Fund.
 Each Unit entitles the holder to the same rights and obligations as a holder of any other Unit and no holder of Units is entitled to any privilege, priority or preference in relation to any other holder of Units.
-On the redemption of Units, however, the Fund may, in its sole discretion, designate payable to the redeeming Unitholder, as part of the redemption price, any capital gain realized by the Fund in the taxation year of the Fund in which the redemption occurred.
+On the redemption of Units, however, the Fund may, in its sole discretion, and subject to the Tax Proposal relating to the allocation of income and capital gains to redeeming Unitholders discussed below, designate payable to the redeeming Unitholder, as part of the redemption price, any capital gain realized by the Fund in the taxation year of the Fund in which the redemption occurred.
 Each holder of Units is entitled to one vote for each whole Unit held and is entitled to participate equally with respect to any and all Distributions made by the Fund.
 On termination or liquidation of the Fund, the holders of outstanding Units of record are entitled to receive on a pro rata basis all of the assets of the Fund remaining after payment of all debts, liabilities and liquidation expenses of the Fund.
 The Declaration of Trust permits fractions of Units to be issued which have the same rights, restrictions, conditions and limitations attaching to whole Units in the proportion which they bear to a whole Unit, except that fractional Units do not have the right to vote.

-The Units are rated P-2f by S&P. A security rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time by S&P.
+The Units are rated P-2(low)f by S&P. A security rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time by S&P.